theleadingzero/dsde1-computing1/Week-3/README.md

 9. Check in the online interface for Github to check that you can now see your code there.

 ## Using Github for Exercises From Now On
 You now have a repo set up in Github and on your computer.
 You will start using code files that are in the repo in your exercises.
 You can also save your exercises in this repo and are encouraged to do so.
-Using git will become easier only with practice.
+Using git will become easier only with practice - it's completely normal for it to be frustrating and confusing at first.

 Note that you will be expected to use git and Github to fork and commit to repositories in both Assessments.